 Ensuring crisp and clear vision is only one part of first-rate eye care.
 In addition to testing visual acuity, our eye doctor focuses on the comprehensive and long-term health of your eyes and vision.
 Using the latest in optometric technology such as digital imaging, in our Novi eye care center, we will inspect your eyes thoroughly with a comprehensive eye and vision assessment.
 Our optometric experts stay up to date with the rapid progress of medicine and technology, so you benefit from precise diagnoses and optimal treatments.
 Many common eye diseases, such as macular degeneration, cataracts and glaucoma, do not present symptoms until a late stage.
 For early detection and effective medical treatment of eye disease, visit our highly qualified and skilled eye doctor regularly for a comprehensive eye exam.

-We offer unique stylish eyeglasses and vision therapy.
+We offer unique stylish eyeglasses, dry eye care and vision therapy.
 We are a practice that is kid-friendly, geriatric-friendly, and special needs friendly, and have been providing service in Novi, Wixom & Walled Lake, MI for over 20 years.

 Q&A | Vision Therapy with Dr. Dragoo